Blog > Cattle Stations

 Looking for Your Next Great Station Cook?

 At RFTTEJobs, we know that a good station cook is worth their weight in gold (or pufftaloons;).
-They're the difference between a crew that's just getting by and one that's thriving.
-They're the reason people remember a station fondly years later.
+They’re the difference between a crew that’s just getting by and one that’s thriving.
+A great station cook brings hope and positivity to the crew, lifting spirits even during tough times.
+They’re the reason people remember a station fondly years later.
+Understanding the preferences of your crew is also key to preparing the right amount of food for smoko, ensuring everyone is satisfied, and nothing goes to waste.

 Station managers and owners: If you’re looking for someone who can keep your crew happy and well-fed, post your cook position with us today.